supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 - It's fun!

-## What do you actually do in IR?
+## Incremental Reading in SuperMemo

-After you have imported an article, it will eventually be shown to you again.
+After importing an article, it will eventually be shown to you again.
 You read the article and highlight and extract `(alt + x)` the bits you find important.

 Those extracts will then be shown to you later, and you are able to repeat the process, only extracting the most important material from the extract.